DETAILED ACTION

 (a)(1) the claimed invention was patented, described in a printed publication, or in public use, on sale, or otherwise available to the public before the effective filing date of the claimed invention.

-As to claim 1, Sidawi (see Figs. 1-6) shows an atomizing unit for installation in an atomizing device, comprising: a movable bracket (120); a vibratory element (119) on the movable bracket comprising a vibratable sheet structured and arranged to produce high-frequency vibrations when electrified (see paragraphs [0018] and [0020]); and a liquid-absorbing sheet (117) on a back of the vibratory element structured and arranged to contact a wick (115) of the atomizing device when the atomizing unit is installed in the atomizing device.
+As to claim 1, Sidawi (see Figs. 1-6) shows an atomizing unit for installation in an atomizing device, comprising: a movable bracket (120; and the un-numbered element located within “cavity 118” and attached to the back of “120”, as shown in Fig. 1) comprising a fixed component (the aforementioned “un-numbered element”) attachable to a back of the movable bracket; a vibratory element (119) on the movable bracket comprising a vibratable sheet structured and arranged to produce vibrations when electrified (see paragraphs [0018] and [0020]); and a liquid-absorbing sheet (117) on a back of the vibratory element structured and arranged to contact the fixed component (see again, Fig. 1) and to contact a wick (115) of the atomizing device when the atomizing unit is installed in the atomizing device.
 As to the recited “movable bracket”, it is noted that the term “movable” with respect to this “bracket” element in claim 1 lacks any positively-recited structural limitations in the claim which facilitate its apparent ability to move.
-Thus, the descriptive term “movable” can reasonably be interpreted as merely a capability of the bracket element to move in some way.
-With respect to that reasonable interpretation, in the broadest sense, the overall device within which bracket element “120” is installed is movable, as the overall device of Sidawi (or just “cartridge 100” itself) is capable of being moved, which in turn moves the bracket.
-In a more limiting sense, bracket element “120” is disclosed as a “piezoelectric vibrator”, which is electrically energized to vibrate (which in turn vibrates vibratory element/sheet “119”).
-Since vibrations are a form of movement, then bracket element “120” is movable in this sense as well.
+Thus, the descriptive term “movable” can reasonably be interpreted as merely a capability of the bracket to move in some way.
+With respect to that reasonable interpretation, in the broadest sense, the overall device within which element “120” is installed is movable, as the overall device of Sidawi (or just “cartridge 100” itself) is capable of being moved, which in turn moves the bracket.
+In a more limiting sense, element “120” is disclosed as a “piezoelectric vibrator”, which is electrically energized to vibrate (which in turn vibrates vibratory element/sheet “119”).
+Since vibrations are a form of movement, then the bracket is movable in this sense as well.

 Claim Rejections - 35 USC § 103